ascender1729/HealthFraudMLChain/README.md

 We welcome contributions!
 Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests.

 ## License
-This project is licensed under the [LICENSE] - see the LICENSE.md file for details.
+This work is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE.md).

 ## Acknowledgments
 - Dr. Rajesh Kumar Sinha for guidance and support.